seud0nym/tch-gui-unhide/utilities/README.md

 Version 17 firmwares do not include `/usr/bin/transformer-cli`, which is very useful for working out what is returned in the various GUI scripts.

 ## unpack-rbi
 Unpacks the *.rbi* file passed as the first parameter.
 The second parameter is optional, and is either a filename or directory to which the *.rbi* file will be unpacked.
-If the filename or directory is specified, the file will be written to the /tmp directory with the same name but with an extension of *.bin*.
+If the filename or directory is not specified, the file will be written to the /tmp directory with the same name but with an extension of *.bin*.

 # How to download and execute these scripts
 If you download a tch-gui-unhide release archive, the scripts applicable to that firmware version are included.